 The environmental conditions, life cycle and the functions being activated shall be specified.

-E.g. ground storage, transport, launcher ignition, staging and safety functions, payload separation, motor ignition, solar array, antenna, boom or cover release, propulsion system branch opening or closing, de-orbiting.
+E.g. ground storage, transport, launcher ignition, staging and safety functions, payload separation, motor ignition, solar array, antenna, boom or cover release, propulsion subsystem branch opening or closing, de-orbiting.

-Mission-related requirements placed on the explosive system shall be specified.
+Mission-related requirements placed on the explosive subsystem shall be specified.

 Functionality

-The timing of each function of the explosive system shall be specified.
+The timing of each function of the explosive subsystem shall be specified.

-The explosive system shall react only to a specified stimulus and be insensitive to all others.
+The explosive subsystem shall react only to a specified stimulus and be insensitive to all others.

 Specified stimulus: e.g. nature, range of values.

-The explosive system shall ensure that the correct stimulus arrives at the specified place at the specified time.
+The explosive subsystem shall ensure that the correct stimulus arrives at the specified place at the specified time.

-The explosive system shall prevent the stimulus reaching the initiator at any other time.
+The explosive subsystem shall prevent the stimulus reaching the initiator at any other time.

 Unwanted function or malfunction shall be prevented.